RYNO8/Inquit/README.md

 Current version: 1.1

-Share this link ((http://bit.do/inquit)) to access the current page easily
+Inquit 1.1 is a free messaging app, which thankfully still works at school.
+It is based on a pure python back end and front end.
+Unfortunately, you may not have the code.
+Try out the application exe below

 [**Windows executable download**](https://github.com/RYNO8/Inquit/raw/master/Inquit%20v1.1.exe)

+Share this link (http://bit.do/inquit) to access the current page easily

-The .app file is coming soon (hopefully...)
+The .app file for Mac users is coming soon (hopefully...)

 For those not going to `Sydney Boys`, get me the name of your school wifi, and I can make a version of this for you.